 We discovered we could not get planning permission for the barns on account of the angled access on to the little lane at the top of the drive.
 If we alter our access drive so people can look both ways when they come on to the road, 'Highways' will probably not object to the increased traffic brought about by holiday lets in the barns.
 However in order to do this we would need a piece of land adjacent to the drive to take the new drive through, and there is disputed ownership of this section of land.

-We replaced this with a simple soil pipe going out of the wall beside the loo with a four metre stretch to link directly into the feeder pipe for the cesspit, which was the same side of the house as the loo in question.
+We replaced this with a simple soil pipe going out of the wall beside the loo directly to the cesspit - at most a four metre stretch to link directly into the feeder pipe for the cesspit, which was the same side of the house as the loo anyway.

 In the season it is fully let for self-catering breaks.
-It could therefore provide a good income for anyone who wanted to have it as a holiday home.
+It will provide a reasonable income for anyone who wanted to have it as a holiday home.
 The Castle could manage its website and cleaning routine if someone wanted to be an absentee owner.
+I am rather keen on selling it and buying a cottage in Dorset which I will then let as holiday lets in the summer and live in, in the winter (as the boys are going to school there).
+Pending its sale, when in Dorset I stay in our large Pegasus caravan, which I should have bought earlier, in 2007, instead of the farm!